 The helpline will provide you with advice, guidance and resources on how to proceed/intervene appropriately in the circumstances.

 Any VBC Member may report to the VBC Head Office any complaint of an infraction by a Member.
 Such a complaint must be signed and in writing and must be filed within fourteen (14) days of the alleged incident.
-You can report any complaints to Volleyball BC at email@example.com
+If a complaint is related to abuse or suspected abuse, VBC will refer the complaint to the Abuse-Free Sport program.
+You can report any complaints to Volleyball BC at [email protected]

 OPEN AND OBSERVABLE ENVIRONMENTS (RULE OF 2)